MaKhandare/MatCal/README.md

 # MatCal

-**A minimalist, privacy-focused calendar for Android.**
+**A minimalist calendar for Android.**

 GrapheneOS does not ship with a default calendar, so I decided to build my own solution while learning Android Development.
-The goal is a functional, privacy-respecting calendar that fits the system aesthetic.
+The goal is primarily learning Android Development with a functional, privacy-respecting calendar app that fits the system aesthetic.

+## Features

+- Create, view and manage events
+- Local-only storage (SQLite via Room)
+- Import and sync external calendars via iCal subscription (requires internet)

 ## Privacy

-All events are saved **locally** in a SQLite database handled via [Room](https://developer.android.com/training/data-storage/room).
-No cloud syncing, no tracking.
+All events are saved locally in a SQLite database handled via Room.
+MatCal does not contain any trackers or analytics.
+The only time network access is used is to optionally sync your read-only iCal subscriptions.

-## Design & Theming
+## Design

 MatCal utilizes the system's **Dynamic Colors**, adapting automatically to your wallpaper and system theme (light/dark mode)